 Admission to Western Carolina University has become increasingly competitive.
 Each year, the number of applications from first-year prospective students outpaces the number of available spaces in the entering class.
-At the same time, many first-year students make application to multiple institutions so WCU must monitor and balance the number of admission offers throughout the year to ensure that the entering class is filled but not overbooked.
+At the same time, many first-year students apply to multiple institutions, so WCU must monitor and balance the number of admission offers throughout the year to ensure that the entering class is filled, but not overbooked.

 To support a diverse group of entering students and to accommodate as many students as possible (within university mission and resource parameters) who desire to enroll at WCU, several admission paths have been established:

 First-year applicants whose records consistently demonstrate strong evidence that

 they can and will perform at a competitive level at WCU, as compared with other applicants

 for the same term, are offered standard admission.
 Standard admission is still conditional

 on the applicant successfully completing any remaining coursework, fulfilling all

 minimum course and admission requirements (high school or college courses), and submitting